asnota/OrangePOINTER/README.md

 3 files of metrics and 3 files for the text data itself.
 The number "3" corresponds to the number of data epochs.
 You must put your key and name in the code from <a href="https://www.comet.ml/site/">Comet ML</a> in order to make work the CodeCarbon reporting.
 If you don't have CometML account or you don't want to create one, do not execute CometML-related cells to avoid login errors.

-2) join_train_data might be applied if the script was running on different VM instances or sevela times on the same VM, to consolidate the pretraining data.
+2) ```join_train_data.ipynb``` might be applied if the script was running on different VM instances or sevela times on the same VM, to consolidate the pretraining data.
 It takes zip folders coming from ```generate_training_data.ipynb```.
 You must manually rename zip folders by adding _[number], starting from 0, for example:
 ```
 metrics_data_0.zip